PhenomenalAjay/FreeFire-Keymapping-file/README.md

 # FreeFire-Keymapping-file
 ## Import my .cfg file and try my settings in your Emulator.
--For All Clarrification.
+-For Any Clarrification.
 To Read Text file as i given that contain Recommand optimization for three types of settings.
 -Happy Gaming!